drbitboy/www_byline/README.md

 # www_byline
-Allow browsing of directory structure and files with line-numbering on flat ASCII files
+Enable Apache HTTPd server to display directory structure and files with line-numbering on flat ASCII files

-Manifest
-====
+#Manifest

 byline